MorizeroDev/Milease/README.md

 https://github.com/ParaParty/ParaPartyUtil.git?path=Colors
 ```

+# Expression-Driven Animation Updater

+Milease compiling animation control code via `Expressions` reduces execution time by approximately **90%** compared to using pure reflection.

+However, compilation itself can be time-consuming.
+Fortunately, you can generate a preload script for animation control code by clicking **"Milease -> Generate Milease warming up script"** in the menu.
+This will compile the control code in advance, ensuring smoother gameplay.

+> Due to technical compatibility issues, animation generation statements from v1 (including most **Milease** and **MileaseTo** extension methods) are no longer supported.

 # Animate Anything

 By `object.Milease` and `object.MileaseTo`, use Milease anywhere to create and play animations for any field/property!